firebolt-db/godocs/docs/Guides/getting-started.md

 #### Register through the AWS Marketplace

-If you have exhausted your initial $200 credit, you can continue to use Firebolt after registering through the[AWS Marketplace](https://aws.amazon.com/marketplace).
+If you have exhausted your initial $200 credit, you can continue to use Firebolt after registering through the [AWS Marketplace](https://aws.amazon.com/marketplace).
 You must set up an account for billing in order to continue using Firebolt’s engines to run queries.

 ##### To register